Reviewed by Wendy Marcason, RD, LDN

 Get a Move On

-Time is a valuable commodity for busy college students, but making time for regular exercise pays dividends.
-Exercise helps control weight, improves your mood and controls stress.
+Time is a valuable commodity for busy college students, but making time for regular activity pays dividends.
+Physical activity helps control weight, improves your mood and controls stress.

 Many universities have excellent fitness centers available for students, but you don't have to become a gym rat.
 Instead of taking the bus or driving to class, walk or ride your bike.

-Try bonding with friends through exercise.
+Try bonding with friends through activity.
 "Encourage friends to partake in activities that don't necessarily revolve around food, such as intramural sports," suggests King.

 Talk to an RDN